w3c/wot-architecture/explainer/explainer11.md

 These use cases and requirements are published at <a href="https://www.w3.org/TR/wot-usecases/">WoT Usecases and Requirements</a>.

-Application domains and use considered included
+Application domains and use cases considered included

 ### 1. Horizontal use cases that address multiple domains